BAAI-DCAI/SegVol/README.md

-We performed an external validation experiment using novel annotated dataset from the [ULS23 Challenge](https://uls23.grand-challenge.org/) (750 + 744 + 124 cases about lesions) and the validation dataset from [Amos22](https://amos22.grand-challenge.org/) (120 cases about organs).
+We performed an external validation experiment using a novel annotated dataset from the [ULS23 Challenge](https://uls23.grand-challenge.org/) (750 + 744 + 124 cases about lesions) and the validation dataset from [Amos22](https://amos22.grand-challenge.org/) (120 cases about organs).
 SegVol showed strong segmentation abilities compared to other medical SAM methods in accurately segmenting lesions and 15 important organs.

 ### Visualization🔍